aisingapore/TagUI/README.md

 This is a full-feature and free open-source tool, so there's nothing to upgrade to or any paid subscription.
 To feedback suggestions or bugs, [raise an issue](https://github.com/tebelorg/TagUI/issues) or email ken@tebel.org.
 Originally developed by a test automation engineer to avoid writing chunks of code when automating web interactions.

 ### FEATURES
-- automate on Chrome, Firefox, PhantomJS
+- automate Chrome, Firefox, PhantomJS
+- unzip and run on macOS, Linux, Windows
 - natural language with JavaScript support
 - Chrome extension for recording steps
 - object repositories / flexible datatables
 - intelligent XPath/CSS element selector
 - visual automation of website and desktop
 - live mode to try steps or code in real-time
+- option to auto-upload run results online
-- run by schedule, command line, REST API
+- run by schedule, command line, API URL
 - advance outgoing API calls to webservices

 ### HOW IT WORKS